omnilaboratory/OmniBOLT-spec/README.md

 ## Why OmniBOLT

 The decentralized finance industry requires a much more flexible, extensible, and cheaper smart assets circulation solution to solve the main chain scalability problem.
 The Lightning Network is a solid technology for this problem.
-According to the layer-2 protocol [BOLT (Basis of Lightning Technology)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) specification for off-chain bitcoin transfer, we need a protocol to support a wider range of assets for upper-layer applications: payment, game, finance, or scenarios that need stablecoins.
+Besides the layer-2 protocol [BOLT (Basis of Lightning Technology)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) specification for off-chain bitcoin transfer, we need a protocol to support a wider range of assets for upper-layer applications: payment, game, finance, or scenarios that need stablecoins.

 Meanwhile, Omnilayer is an on-chain smart assets issuance technology, which is proven secure and stable.
 Constructing lightning channels on top of it automatically acquires the ability to issue assets, tamper resistance, and on-chain settlement.
 This is where OmniBOLT is built upon.